Matt Doocey: In opposition, 2017–2023

 As National's first Spokesperson for Mental Health, in 2018, Doocey wrote to every political party in Parliament to invite them to join a cross-party approach to mental health that would focus on developing solutions and policy over a longer period than the Parliamentary three-year term.
 Doocey believed that by initiating a bipartisan approach to mental health this would break down some of the barriers to progress to improve mental health outcomes in New Zealand.
 However, Labour and the Greens rejected National's offer for a cross-party approach to mental health.

 On 28 August 2019, John Kirwan launched the Mental Health and Addictions Wellbeing cross-party group, with the executive consisting of Matt Doocey, Louisa Wall (Labour), Chlöe Swarbrick (Green Party), Jenny Marcroft (New Zealand First) and David Seymour (ACT), to work together to improve mental health and wellbeing in New Zealand.

 During the 2020 general election, Doocey retained Waimakariri for the National Party by a final margin of 1,507 votes.
-Following the election, the National caucus elected him as its Senior Whip on 10 November.
+He was named Backbencher of the Year in Stuff's political awards 2020, and following the election, the National caucus elected him as its Senior Whip on 10 November.
 He served in this role until December 2021, when he joined the National Party front bench under the new leader Christopher Luxon.

+In government, 2023–present

+During the 2023 New Zealand general election, Doocey retained the Waimakariri electorate, winning his greatest majority yet of 13,010 votes.

+Following the formation of the National-led coalition government in late November 2023, Doocey was named Minister for Mental Health, the Accident Compensation Corporation (ACC), Tourism and Hospitality, and Youth, and appointed Associate Minister of Health and Transport.
+He was also appointed to Prime Minister Christopher Luxon's Cabinet.

+Health issues

+In late November 2023, Doocey as Minister for Mental Health received a copy of the Royal Commission of Inquiry into Abuse in Care's interim report into systemic abuse by the Catholic Brothers Hospitallers of St John of God in Christchurch between the 1950s and 1990s.
+During a meeting with abuse survivors in May 2024, Doocey admitted not reading the interim report.
+In response to criticism, Prime Minister Christopher Luxon reiterated the Government's commitment to addressing the needs of abuse survivors.

+In mid June 2025, Doocey as Mental Health Minister confirmed that the Government was investing NZ$36 million into a four-year mental health prevention plan including a suicide prevention community fund, peer support workers in eight emergency departments, six crisis recovery cafes, and improving the suicide bereavement services.

+In early July 2025 Doocey, as Associate Health Minister with responsibility for mental health and Mental Health Minister, undertook a rural health roadshow and visited Levin, Wairoa, Wanaka and Oamaru.
+On 3 July, he announced the launch of a mental health crisis support service in Oamaru from August 2025.